← Back to All Dogs

 • DNA testing can predict adult weight with reasonable accuracy by 10 to 12 weeks

-• For international intake puppies, expect medium-sized adults (25 to 50 lbs) as the default — the parent populations are predominantly medium-sized village dogs
+• For US shelter intake puppies, expect small to medium-sized adults (25 to 50 lbs) as the default — the parent populations are predominantly small and medium mixed breeds

 DNA Testing Your Mixed Breed Rescue Dog

 DNA testing reveals your mixed breed dog's genetic ancestry, identifies breed-specific health risks to monitor, and gives context for behaviour patterns.
-Especially valuable for Dog Bless international intake dogs whose breed background is genuinely unknown.
+Especially valuable for Dog Bless US shelter intake dogs whose breed background is genuinely unknown.
 Top options for Victoria adopters:

 • Embark Breed + Health Kit ($159 USD) — the most accurate and comprehensive.
 Tests 250+ genetic conditions plus full breed identification.
 Saliva swab; results in 2 to 4 weeks.
 Ships to Victoria.